Missouri State Defense Force: Legal basis

 All U.S. states and territories are allowed to create and maintain their own military forces, independent of the federal military, under Title 32 of the United States Code.
 State defense forces are allowed under Missouri law as well, under Chapter 41, Section 41.070 of the Missouri Revised Statutes.

 Legal protection

-Members of the Missouri State Defense Force are given the same legal protections under Missouri law as federal reservists are entitled to under the Uniformed Services Employment and Reemployment Rights Act (USERRA).
-This guarantees, among other protections, that employers of MSDF members are required to give those employees a leave of absence when they are activated for training or to perform emergency services, and to reinstate these employees to their positions of employment when they return.
+Members of the Missouri State Defense Force were given the same legal protections under Missouri law as federal reservists are entitled to under the Uniformed Services Employment and Reemployment Rights Act (USERRA).
+This guaranteed, among other protections, that employers of MSDF members were required to give those employees a leave of absence when they were activated for training or to perform emergency services, and to reinstate these employees to their positions of employment when they returned.